-- Prohibiting the use of red warning lights and stop sign for any purpose, and at any time other than when the school vehicle is stopped to load or unload passengers. - Bus routing and seating plans shall be coordinated in such a way to eliminate standees when a school vehicle is in motion. - Eliminating any auxiliary seating accommodations such as temporary or folding jump seats in school vehicles. - Requiring drivers of school vehicles to wear occupant restraints (seatbelts) whenever the vehicle is in motion.

-Regardless of who sets the safety and operating standards or who is legally responsible for them, it is the school bus driver's responsibility to see that the rules and regulations are carried out.
+- Prohibiting the use of red warning lights and stop sign for any purpose, and at any time other than when the school vehicle is stopped to load or unload passengers. - Bus routing and seating plans shall be coordinated in such a way to eliminate standees when a school vehicle is in motion. - Eliminating any auxiliary seating accommodations such as temporary or folding jump seats in school vehicles. - Requiring drivers of school vehicles to wear occupant restraints (seatbelts) whenever the vehicle is in motion. - Local school officials should establish passenger vehicle loading and unloading points at schools that are separate from school bus loading zones - Regardless of who sets the safety and operating standards or who is legally responsible for them, it is the school bus driver's responsibility to see that the rules and regulations are carried out.
 The school bus driver has the responsibility and obligation to work within these rules and report any known violation to a supervisor.